 Depending on the length of your challenge and the amount you plan to save, I recommend opening a separate savings account.

-If you have any other questions feel free to ask them in the comments below.
+If you have any other questions on getting started, feel free to ask them in the comments below.

-If you enjoyed this article make sure to pin it for later! =)
+If you enjoyed this article, make sure to pin it for later and follow us on Pinterest for more money-saving tips! =)

 This blog post may contain affiliate links.
 Learn more.